 In some cases, economic and political risks can be intertwined.
 Argentina's economy under former Peronist regimes is a great example.
 In that case, populist politicians implemented policies that undermined the economy, such as energy subsidies and spending from foreign reserves.

 Methods used to assess country risk are either quantitative or qualitative.
 Quantitative analysis uses ratios and statistics to determine risks, such as the debt-to-GDP ratio or the beta coefficient of the MSCI index for a given country.
-International investors can find this information in reports from rating agencies, magazines like the Economist, and through various other online sources.
+International investors can find this information in reports from rating agencies, financial data providers (such as Bloomberg, Refinitiv, Thomson Reuters, Dow Jones, and Morningstar), magazines like the Economist, and through various other respected financial and economic online platforms.

 Qualitative analysis uses subjective analysis to determine risks, such as breaking political news/opinion or realistic market rumors.
 International investors can find this information in financial publications like the Economist and the Wall Street Journal, as well as by searching on international news aggregators like Google News.

 The most common way that investors assess country risk is through sovereign ratings.
 By taking these quantitative and qualitative factors into account, these agencies issue credit ratings for each country and give investors an easy way to analyze country risk.
 The three most-watched rating agencies are Standard & Poor's, Moody's Investor Services, and Fitch Ratings.